 I’m not always the most patient person, but when I am faced with having to wait on the Lord, I spend time reading Galatians where I am reminded that patience is a fruit of the Spirit and God has equipped me in times like these.

-But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, – Galatians 5:22-23 (NET)
+But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.
+Galatians 5:22-23 (ESV)

 5. Infertility is Not a Punishment